-Students walk up to 2 hours to attend their classes at Terse Higher Secondary School located in Ward no. 2 of Talamarang in Sindhupalchowk.
+Students walk up to 2 hours to attend their classes at Terse Higher Secondary School located in Ward no. 8 of Melamchi Municipality in Sindhupalchowk.
 With a capacity to accommodate over 100 students, tent-based hostel facility is being arranged for the students in need.

 Established in 2047 BS (1990 AD), the school had no concrete building and temporary classrooms were made using local raw materials in the initial phase.
 ActionAid Nepal had helped them construct a six-roomed building.
 It ran primary level classes for 13 years and was eventually upgraded as a higher secondary school in 2014 AD.